menu

 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 57.9%.
 This is a higher percent living alone than we found in 98.3% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Paschall East neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Paschall East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.
 Also of note, 63.4% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Occupations